droeatumn/kass/README.md

 and you are logged in to Docker Hub.

 <h2>Structural analysis</h2>
-KPI can be used to determine the presence/absence of genes and haplotype pairs: https://github.com/droeatumn/kpi
+KPI can be used to determine the presence/absence of genes and haplotype pairs from the raw data: https://github.com/droeatumn/kpi

 <h2>Assembly</h2>
 <b>Input</b>
 The input is a directory containing one or more compressed fastq files, each representing one individual.
-Each file is from PacBio HiFi 99.9% consensus sequences.
+Each file is from PacBio HiFi 99.9% consensus sequences.<br>

 <b>Output</b>
 Each input file has a correspoding output file (contigs.fasta)  with the assembled contigs.